 After graduating with honors in Chemistry and Biology from Antioch College in Yellow Springs Ohio, I found that I was drawn to Traditional Chinese Medicine (TCM) and moved to Los Angeles in 1991.
 There I enrolled in the Master of Science of Oriental Medicine program at Samra University.

-Since receiving my Masters degree I have practiced in California, Massachusetts and Virginia.
-Although I am trained and licensed to treat all disorders and diseases, I have a specialty interest in treating infertility and have had a specialty practice in Infertility Medicine since 2008.
+Since receiving my Master degree I have practiced in California, Massachusetts and Virginia.
+Although I am trained and licensed to treat all disorders and diseases using TCM, I have a specialty interest in treating infertility and have had a specialty practice in Infertility Medicine since 2008.

-I am currently licensed in the Commonwealth of Virginia to practice Acupuncture and Traditional Chinese Medicine, and am board certified as a Doctor of Oriental Medicine by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
+I am currently licensed in the Commonwealth of Virginia to practice Acupuncture and Traditional Chinese Medicine and am board certified as a Diplomat of Oriental Medicine by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
 I have extensive post-graduate study in the treatment of infertility.
 I have additional post-graduate study from the New England School of Acupuncture.

 I am a nationally registered medic/EMT and have spent several years over the decades working as such.
-As an undergraduate I worked in two separate research laboratories at VCU Sanger Hall where respectively I participated in research into chemical senses (taste neurophysiology), and opiate mechanisms of pain modulation, and have been published in two journal articles.
+As an undergraduate I worked in two separate research laboratories at VCU Sanger Hall where respectively I participated in research into, respectively chemical senses (taste neurophysiology), and opiate mechanisms of pain modulation, and have been published in two journal articles.
 I also spent six months at the National Institutes of Health in Bethesda in the lab of a Nobel Laureate Physician that researched spongiform encephalopathies such as Kuru, Parkinson’s and Alzheimer’s Disease, and in 1982 was one of the few laboratories beginning investigation into the then newly recognized AIDS virus.

 I am located in Cary Court in Carytown, Richmond.
-The towns and cities convenient to my office include Richmond, and the towns of Henrico County and the surrounding areas.
+The towns and cities convenient to my office include the city Richmond, and the counties of Henrico, Chesterfield and Hanover and the surrounding areas.

 What To Expect